Sera (Dragon Age): Appearances

-Reception
+Critical reception

 Sera has received a mixed response from critics and players.
 Gita Jackson, writing for Kotaku, said Sera is "hate at first sight" for her, but conceded that the character is not poorly written.
 She took issue with the fact that Sera's personality is too self-absorbed to have long-term plans, and that the class issues she fights for is eclipsed by her personal issues.
 She compares and contrasts her to Robin Hood, noting that "Robin Hood, though, had a specific man he wanted to overthrow, to help specific people, overthrowing a specific oppressive system for the betterment of a community.
 Sera doesn’t have any specificity, nor any real desire to create lasting change for the lower classes".
 Kath Rella, guest writing for The Queerness for its gaming month in March 2017, said her first impression of Sera is "rude, crude and thoroughly argumentative", and that she is "like a chimpanzee on cocaine".
 Conversely, Fraser Brown from PCGamesN called Sera the best character in Inquisition, and mentions The Iron Bull being the closest contender.
 Among the aspects that Brown has praised include her antics, her incidental party banter, and the "Sera Was Never" song.
 He noted that Sera is paradoxically loopy yet grounded as a character, and that she "elicit strong feelings.
 A lot of people seem to hate her", comparing her divisive reception to the general public perception of marmite.
 Nicholas Scibetta from GameCrate was in agreement, praising Sera's sense of humour, her combat abilities and spontaneous reactions to various adversaries, her personal quests and side missions, the "Sera Was Never" song, as well as her care and concern for the common folk.